mountetna/janus/server/README.md

-## Some notes about this server.
+## Some notes about setting up.

-You are going to need a `conf.rb` file which will contain your app secrets and configurations, and it should look like so...
+You are going to need a `secrets.rb` file which will contain your app secrets and it should look like so...

-./janus/server/conf.rb
+./janus/server/secrets.rb

 ```
-# conf.rb
-# Configuration for Janus.

-module Conf
+module Secrets

+  PASS_ALGO = 'sha256'
   PASS_SALT = [A LONG SALT]

-  PASS_ALGO = 'sha256'
+  TOKEN_ALGO = 'sha256'
   TOKEN_SALT = [ANOTHER LONG SALT]
-  TOKEN_ALGO = 'sha256'
-  TOKEN_EXP = 60*60 # Tokens expire in 'n' seconds.

   PSQL_USER = [POSTGRES USER]
   PSQL_PASS = [POSTGRES PASSWORD]
 end
 ```